milhouse1337/cogul/README.md

 The cookie should be stored in your browser and you will be redirected to the URL you configured.

-You will now be able to access `/example` normally.
+You will now be able to access `/example` normally until the cookie gets expired or deleted.

 ## Credits